CopyOnWriteArrayList/SparkyAPI/README.md

 #
 Documentation:
 ```
-SparkyAPI.isAntichetEnabled() - Returns a boolean if the anticheat is enabled or not
+SparkyAPI.isAnticheatEnabled() - Returns a boolean if the anticheat is enabled or not

 SparkyAPI.setAnticheatEnabled(boolean enabled) - Sets the state for the anticheat being enabled or not